oracle-samples/oracle-db-examples/java/jdbc/statement-interceptor/interceptor/Readme.md

 [Interceptor Demo App](https://github.com/oracle-samples/oracle-db-examples/tree/7aaa7ae05d36a7127cd5bd4bb84e66301f45908c/java/jdbc/statement-interceptor/demo-app)

-As a quick test program you can choose to use the small main application of this project.
+As a quick test program, you can choose to use the small main application of this project.

-In order to run it the following System properties must be set:
+To run it, the following System properties must be set:

 - com.oracle.jdbc.samples.url: JDBC url of the remote server
 - com.oracle.jdbc.samples.user: username of the connection